 Antique quilts, at that time, hadn’t been ‘discovered’ as folk art and so it was easy to buy them for only a few dollars each.
 After some years, without meaning to, somehow I assembled a collection of over one hundred quilts.

 Naturally when I moved to London my quilts came with me.
 After doing a number of exhibits and writing a book for HarperCollins ( The American Quilt Story under the pen name of Susan Jenkins ) about the history of American women and quilting traditions, I decided to start a publishing company in 1992.
 It was a leap to be sure.
 But then I was used to leaps.
 The company, based in an old warehouse a few blocks from where I lived in Islington, was originally called Museum Quilts Publications.
 At first we published only books about quilting.
 Then we moved onto other crafts, cooking, biography, health, history, gift and more.
-And after a few years we had a team of 35 people and were producing a lot of books on all kinds of subjects.
+And after a few years we had a team of 35 people in both London and New York and were producing a lot of books on all kinds of subjects.
 And our name had changed to MQP Books, LTD.

 I was CEO and publisher of that company for 16 years.